LibHQ/LibCord/README.md

 ## License

-LibCord is open-source and available under the [MIT License](LICENSE).
+LibCord is open-source and available under the [Apache License](LICENSE).

 ## Contact